shipwright-io/community/ships/0035-beta-api-changes.md

 ### API Changes

 1. In all resources, introduce a convention for objects with an array, where each element contains the `name` key.
 An existing example is `.spec.volumes`.
+2. In the `Build` resource, allow multiple types within `.spec.source`.
+The types will be `.spec.source.git`, `.spec.source.local` and `.spec.source.ociartifact`.
+3. In the `Build` resource, replace `.spec.source.credentials` in favor of a simple field(_key_) per Build type that highlights the need for such secret.
+For example, for the type `Git`, the field key name will be `.spec.source.git.cloneSecret`.
-2. In the `Build` resource, replace `.spec.source.credentials` and `.spec.output.credentials` with a single field(_key_).
-This will become `.spec.source.cloneSecret` and `.spec.output.pushSecret` and will reference a secret name in the current namespace.
+4. In the `Build` resource, replace `.spec.output.credentials` with a single field(_key_).
+This will become `.spec.output.pushSecret` and will reference a secret name in the current namespace.
-3. In the `BuildStrategy` resource(_namespace and cluster scope_), replace `.spec.buildSteps` in favor of `steps`.
+5. In the `BuildStrategy` resource(_namespace and cluster scope_), replace `.spec.buildSteps` in favor of `steps`.
 The same applies to the `BuildStep` Go type.
-4. In the `BuildStrategy` resource(_namespace and cluster scope_), replace the `.spec.buildSteps[]` items with a custom type, instead of the whole `corev1.Container` Go type.
+6. In the `BuildStrategy` resource(_namespace and cluster scope_), replace the `.spec.buildSteps[]` items with a custom type, instead of the whole `corev1.Container` Go type.
-5. In the `Build` resource, replace the `build.build.dev/build-run-deletion` annotation in favor of `.spec.retention.atBuildDeletion`.
+7. In the `Build` resource, replace the `build.shipwright.io/build-run-deletion` annotation in favor of `.spec.retention.atBuildDeletion`.
-6. In the `BuildRun` resource, rename `.status.latestTaskRunRef` to `.status.taskRunName`.
+8. In the `BuildRun` resource, rename `.status.latestTaskRunRef` to `.status.taskRunName`.
-7. In the `BuildRun` resource, consolidate `.spec.buildRef.name` and `.spec.buildSpec` into `.spec.build.name` and `.spec.build.spec`.
+9. In the `BuildRun` resource, consolidate `.spec.buildRef.name` and `.spec.buildSpec` into `.spec.build.name` and `.spec.build.spec`.
-8. Use `type discriminators` if an API object has some form of implied polymorphism.
+10. Use `type discriminators` if an API object has some form of implied polymorphism.
 For example, source types or volume sources.

 ### Deprecation

+The deprecation of the API fields in the below list applies to `v1alpha1`.
+Deprecated fields are removed only in `v1beta1`.

 1. In the `Build` resource, deprecate `.spec.sources`.
 We only allow `.spec.source`.
 2. In the `Build` resource, deprecate `.spec.dockerfile`.